sidiandi/Amg.Extensions/Readme.md

 ## To Do

+* Refactor so that Amg.Extensions does not have any other packages as dependencies
+* Remove serilog
 * Increase test coverage
 * ChildProcess

 ## Done

+* remove SonarAnalyzer warnings
+* Migrate to .net 8, C# 12
 * release script
 * automated nuget package generation with Github actions
 * Create classes with *"Once"* semantics